umar-masood/QtNovaFramelessSubwindow/README.md

 ## ✨ Features
 - Frameless child window (no native OS frame).
-- Custom title bar with close button.
+- Custom title bar with close and minimize button.
+You can enable or disable both buttons.
 - Dark mode and themed icon support.
 - Extend content into titlebar without facing any difficulty